Todd Whitener: Days of the New

 By the year 1996, the band had signed a recording contract and released their self-titled album the following year.
 The album went platinum and they got to open for Metallica.
 Despite the quick rise to fame, Whitener along with the other original members of the band were fired by Meeks.

 In 2014 Whitener, and the other original Days of the New band members Jesse, Matt and Travis reunited for their 'Full Circle' Tour.
 The band was to release an EP later in the Fall of 2014, but once again the original lineup malfunctioned, causing Jesse, Matt and Todd to leave the group.

 Tantric

 After the dismissal from Days of the New, Whitener and the other two members would form the band C-14 along with their new lead singer, Hugo Ferreira.
 The band quickly changed their name to Tantric.
-Their self-titled debut went platinum and the band made a few appearances on a few late night shows.
+Their self-titled debut went gold and the band made a few appearances on a few late-night shows.
 In 2004, the band released their second album, After We Go.

 The album did not have the same success as their debut album.
 The band quickly began disintegrating, first having bassist Jesse Vest leave the band in 2005.
 Later, drummer Mat Taul was arrested on drug charges in 2007, and Whitener gave his own farewell announcement on the band's website shortly after, citing feelings of stagnation that caused him to grow tired of the band's struggle to succeed.